Hans Mommsen: Functionalism and the "weak dictator" thesis

 Mommsen was a leading expert on Nazi Germany and the Holocaust.
 He was a functionalist in regard to the origins of the Holocaust, seeing the Final Solution as a result of the "cumulative radicalization" of the German state as opposed to a long-term plan on the part of Adolf Hitler.

 Mommsen is best known for arguing that Hitler was a "weak dictator" who rather than acting decisively, reacted to various social pressures.
-Mommsen believed that Nazi Germany was not a totalitarian state.
+Mommsen believed that the model of a totalitarian state used to characterize Nazism contradicted historical evidence and rejected totalitarianism as a concept of historiography and political science in general.
 Together with his friend Martin Broszat, Mommsen developed the structuralist interpretation of the Third Reich, that saw the Nazi state as a chaotic collection of rival bureaucracies engaged in endless power struggles.

-In regards to the debate about foreign policy, Mommsen has argued that German foreign policy did not follow a "programme" during the Nazi era, but was instead "expansion without object" as the foreign policy of the Reich driven by powerful internal forces sought expansion in all directions.
+In regards to the debate about foreign policy, Mommsen argued that German foreign policy did not follow a "programme" during the Nazi era, but was instead "expansion without object" as the foreign policy of the Reich driven by powerful internal forces sought expansion in all directions.

-Mommsen has faced criticism in the following areas:
+Mommsen faced criticism in the following areas: